YouTube-Awards/YouTubeAwards-Website/README.md

 ## YouTube Awards

 Meat us every year during autumn to reward the best channels in a lot of categories, from educational to gaming, passing through the new talents of the year or the community vote.
-You can also watch the Short Awards for the short content creators, during the summer, with Short-based categories.
+You can also watch the Shorts Awards for the shorts content creators, during the summer, with Shorts-based categories.

 ## Features